 5. Cover the dish with foil and put in the oven.
 Cook for about an hour, or until the skin at the “ankle” of each leg pulls away from the “knuckle.”
 The meat should be tender.

 6. Allow to cool and then store as is in the refrigerator, sealed under the fat.
 When you need the confit, you can either warm the whole dish, in which case removing the legs will be easy, or dig them out of the cold fat and scrape off the excess.
-I highly recommend the former.
+I personally recommend the former.
 A nice touch at this point is to twist out the thighbone from the cold confit.
 Just place one hand on the drumstick, pinioning the leg to the table, and with the other hand, twist out the thighbone, plucking it from the flesh without mangling the thigh meat.
 Think of someone you hate when you do it.

 *My notes – If you’re going to store the duck confit for any significant amount of time prior to making the cassoulet, use 4 cups of fat so the legs are completely submerged and sealed.
 Also, If you’re planning ahead, I would recommend making the confit weeks or a month or so prior to the cassoulet since the longer they age, the better the flavor.